prsetiya/Clamav/Webex Connect Flows/v3.0/Template/Event Handling Workflows/README.md

 ### Closed Event flow

-* This workflow will be triggered when an agent or system has ended a task.
+* This workflow will be triggered when an agent or system has ended a task and the conversation is closed.The event for this workflow is 'Task Closed'.
+So once the task has been closed then this workflow will be triggered.

 #### When do you need Closed Event Flow ?
-* Closed event flow is needed when you want to do some customization when the task has been ended.
+* Closed event flow is an optional flow.
+It is needed only when you want to do some customization like Screen Pop or http calls when the task has been ended.

-#### Nodes of Closed Event Flow
+#### Start Node of Closed Event Flow

 <img width="800" alt="ClosedTaskv2" src="TaskClosed.png">